 The Aroche wollastonite deposits are found in the vicinity of Aroche, a small village situated in the province of Huelva, in the most southwest corner of Spain, bordering Portugal and facing the Atlantic Ocean.

 The mining industry in Huelva is one of the oldest mining areas in the world and for many years was the leading producer of pyrite and copper in Europe, and still is a major producer of polymetallic ores today.
 Rio Tinto Plc and Tharsis are well-known for their long mining history in the region.

 The province of Huelva has a good railway and road network, with highways that connect Huelva with Seville and Portugal.
-Huelva is an international port and trades with other Spanish port to which is sends refined oil products and other industrial goods.
-The Port of Huelva is approximately 100 kms from the Aroche wollastonite project and is connected my paved roads.
+Huelva is an international port and trades with other Spanish ports to which it sends refined oil products and other industrial goods.
+The Port of Huelva is approximately 100 km from the Aroche wollastonite project and is connected by paved roads.

 The Aroche wollastonite has been permitted to mine marble since 1991 and is valid for 90 years.
 Iberian Minerals intend to develop a work program to potentially verify an economic wollastonite resource and make an application to the Spanish Mining Authorities to include the wollastonite in the existing mining permit.
 There exists a significant amount of historical exploration and investigation data available on the property, with an estimated cost of over €3 Million in relative value today.

 World Class Aroche Wollastonite Project in the Province of Huelva, South West Spain

 - Mining Permit granted in 1991 – valid for 90 years